akuity/terraform-provider-akp/docs/data-sources/instance.md

 page_title: "akp_instance Data Source - akp"
 subcategory: ""
 description: |-
-  Find an Argo CD instance by its name
+  Gets information about an Argo CD instance by its name
 ---

 # akp_instance (Data Source)

-Find an Argo CD instance by its name
+Gets information about an Argo CD instance by its name

 ## Example Usage